WesleyAC/notebook/README.md

 ## Deep Links

-There is some [additional javascript](/parts/linktext.js) to create deep links to any text selection.
+There is some javascript allowing users to create deep links to any text selection.
 It is fairly lightweight, and the code should work on most websites.
-This will eventually be moved into its own library, most likely.
+This will be moved into its own library quite soon.

 ## Changelogs